tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 ## Intro

-Serverless or FaaS (Functions-as-a-Service) entered the [spotlight](https://trends.google.com/trends/explore?date=today%205-y&geo=US&q=serverless) around two or three years ago.
-And while the interest is beyond the initial-craze phase, I feel that they are slowly maturing and find their footing, as we figure out the strengths and limitations of this new computing model and what kind of workloads it excels in.
+Serverless and FaaS (Functions-as-a-Service) got into [spotlight](https://trends.google.com/trends/explore?date=today%205-y&geo=US&q=serverless) around two or three years ago.
+And while interest is beyond the initial-craze phase, I feel that they are finding their footing as we figure out the strengths and limitations of this new computing model and what kind of workloads it excels in.

-I personally see them as the natural evolution of short-lived, immutable building blocks that we have been moving towards.
+I personally see them as the natural evolution of the short-lived, immutable building blocks that we have been moving towards.

 What's most important, I think they're a *fun* tool to have in your arsenal, and fun is part of why we do things, right?
 Follow me, write and run your first AWS Lambda function in Go, which you can trigger with a POST request!

-Through this post, we'll be using three AWS services: Lambda, API Gateway and CloudWatch.
+Through this post, we'll be making use of three AWS services: Lambda, API Gateway and CloudWatch.

 ## Your first Lambda function